New Role, New Relationships: How to Build Credibility with Strangers

 Friday at 11 AM Pacific Time on VoiceAmerica Business Channel

 There is no growth in comfort and no comfort in growth.
 Business today typically values and promotes leaders for their subject expertise.
 Leaders who have command of the details and execute based on knowledge and experience are highly respected.
 However, to grow as a leader you have to get out of your comfort zone – that means learning to lead without just being the expert.
 Learn to gain the trust and respect of a team that might know more than you do.
 Get comfortable with ambiguity and with not having all the information.
 Develop the skills and confidence to lead in a different way.

 For female leaders, subject expertise is usually the source of their confidence.
 Learning to lead outside your comfort zone is one step for breaking through the glass ceiling.

 The show’s purpose is to give you tips on how can you develop the capability to lead – to get out of your comfort zone?

-Dr. Wanda Wallace is President and CEO of Leadership Forum, Inc. LFI helps organizations get it and keep it, from leadership and talent to strategic thinking, enabling leaders to deliver better results through better thinking, execution, leadership, teams and diversity.
+Dr. Wanda Wallace is President and CEO of Leadership Forum.
+LF helps organizations improve the quality of their conversations to enable them to get what they want and keep it, from leadership and talent to strategic thinking, enabling leaders to deliver better results through better thinking, execution, leadership, teams and diversity.

-In her coaching, teaching, facilitating and writing, she emphasizes the challenges of building and sustaining effective relationships at all levels in the global corporate context.
+In her coaching, writing and public speaking, she emphasizes the challenges of building and sustaining effective relationships at all levels in the global corporate context.